ASU/org-2fa-requirement-issues/.github/ISSUE_TEMPLATE/2fa-is-disabled-for-user-account.md

 ---

 Please enable 2FA on your github user account.
-Users with 2FA disabled will be removed from the ASU organization on or about 5/21/2021, after which 2FA will be required via an org setting.
+Users with 2FA disabled will be removed from the ASU organization on or about 5/21/2021, after which 2FA will be required for all ASU members via an org setting.

 For help: [You can choose among multiple options to add a second source of authentication to your account.](https://docs.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication)